wojciechmarek/robo-punks/README.md

 ## How to run

-It is a regular CRA application, restore npm packages: `npm i`, then start a development server: `npm start`.
+It is a regular CRA (Create React Application) application, restore npm packages: `npm i`, then start a development server: `npm start`.